Yillasov/Helios/README.md

 ## Ethical Use

 The Helios RF Systems Suite is intended for lawful and ethical use in research, development, education, and system analysis.
-Users are expected to adhere to the principles outlined in the [Statement of Intent (INTENT.md)](/Users/yessine/Helios/INTENT.md) and comply with all applicable laws and regulations regarding RF spectrum usage and system development.
+Users are expected to comply with all applicable laws and regulations regarding RF spectrum usage and system development.
 Misuse of this software for harmful or illegal activities is strictly prohibited.

 ## License

-This project is licensed under the terms specified in the [LICENSE](/Users/yessine/Helios/LICENSE) file.
+This project is licensed under a proprietary license.

 ## Support